Gary Gensler: Enforcement and Libor investigation

 Gensler led a revitalization of the enforcement division of the agency, most notably in its prosecution of an enforcement case regarding manipulation of Libor, the London interbank offered rate.

 Early in his tenure, Gensler listened to tape recordings of two Barclays employees as they discussed plans to report false interest rates in an effort to manipulate Libor.
 Libor is the average interest rate estimated by leading banks in London that the average leading bank would be charged if borrowing from other banks.
 It is used as a reference rate for many financial products, including adjustable rate mortgages, student loans, and car payments.

 "A driving force behind the latest crackdown tied to LIBOR", Gensler worked with enforcement division director David Meister and his team to lead the investigative effort and brought charges against five financial institutions for the manipulation of Libor and other benchmark interest rates, resulting in more than $1.7 billion in penalties.
 Barclays alone paid $450 million in fines as a result of the Libor investigation.
 Gensler has called Libor "unsustainable" and argued that it should be replaced as a benchmark rate.

+MF Global

+Gensler was Chair of the CFTC during the collapse of MF Global.

+Gensler recused himself from the case, because of his previous relationship with MF Global's Chairman and CEO, Jon Corzine.